 Nourish - Speckled Lentil Salad with Red Onion and Courgette

-Protein and nutrient rich lentils form the base for a hearty salad combining red onion and courgette.
+Protein and nutrient-rich lentils form the base for this hearty salad combining red onion and courgette.

 This salad can be modified by adding different vegetables or dressings depending on the season or what you have in the fridge.